 The Emergency Medical Treatment and Labor Act (EMTALA) is a federal law that requires patients in emergency departments to receive a medical screening from a qualified medical professional (QMP).
 If a provider identifies an emergency condition in the patient, then the patient may not be discharged or transferred until the emergency condition is stabilized.

-NABH's report on The High Cost of Compliance: Assessing the Regulatory Burden on Inpatient Psychiatric Facilities includes a series of recommendations to improve EMTALA's enforcement based on adherence to the law's purpose.
+NABH's regulatory report includes a series of recommendations to improve EMTALA's enforcement based on adherence to the law's purpose.
 NABH is working to promote CMS implementation of the report's recommendations.

 Veteran and Military Healthcare